Introduction to the Life of an Anchorite

 They do not give Him by these vows the liberty and right to dispose of the value of their good works.
 They do not despoil themselves of what a Christian considers most precious and most dear – his merits and satisfactions.

 I am worried by the Blessed Virgin’s messages to Lucy of Fatima.
-This persistence of Mary about the dangers which menace the Church is a Divine warning against the suicide of altering the Faith, in Her liturgy, Her theology and Her soul.
-I hear all around me innovators who wish to dismantle the Sacred Chapel, destroy the universal flame of the true Faith of the Church, reject Her ornaments and make Her feel remorse for Her historical past.
-Pope Pius XII
+This persistence of Mary about the dangers which menace the Church is a Divine warning against the suicide of altering the Faith, in her liturgy, her theology and her soul.
+I hear all around me innovators who wish to dismantle the Sacred Chapel, destroy the universal flame of the true Faith of the Church, reject her ornaments and make Her feel remorse for her historical past.

 The First Saturday Devotion:

 Many well-grounded and traditional Discalced Carmels stress that the spirit of Carmel should not be modified in any way with the addition of extra prayers and devotions citing the preservation of spirit of Carmel as sacred.
-This is one-hundred percent my personal goal; the Carmelite way of life is such a gift that we come to Our Lady empty-handed, ready to be filled with the very gifts of Her Heart: Her interior.
+This is one hundred percent my personal goal; the Carmelite way of life is such a gift that we come to Our Lady empty-handed, ready to be filled with the very gifts of Her Heart: Her interior.
 However, while many Carmels faithfully embrace the First Friday Devotion, the First Saturday is ignored.
-His Eminence Cardinal Raymond Burke said frankly, that this devotion has not become a universal practice of the Catholic Church and Sister Lucia related that peace in the world depends on the faithful observance of this particular devotion.
+This devotion has not become a universal practice of the Catholic Church and Sister Lucia related that peace in the world depends on the faithful observance of this particular devotion.
 Our Lord told Sister Lucia that His Heart was moved to establish a devotion that would remove the five principle thorns that pierce Our Mother’s Broken Heart:

 - The blasphemies against the Immaculate Conception.